Australian attacked by crocodile after jumping into river to impress girl

 - Posted 21 Mar 2017 11:22

-QUEENSLAND, Australia: An Australian man - who jumped into the Johnstone River to impress a girl he had a crush on - is lucky to be alive after being bitten by a crocodile in northern Queensland on Saturday (Mar 18).
+QUEENSLAND, Australia: An Australian teenager who was bitten by a crocodile when he jumped into a river in northern Queensland on a dare is now recovering in hospital and looking forward to a date with the British backpacker he was trying to impress.

-Known to be infested with crocodiles, Lee De Paauw jumped into the river after drinking at a backpackers hostel with a group of friends including British backpacker Sophie Paterson.
+Lee De Paauw, 18, had met Sophie Paterson while drinking at with a group of friends into the early hours of Sunday morning at a backpackers' hostel in Innisfail in northern Queensland.

-According to local media, De Paauw told Paterson backpackers were more likely to be eaten by crocodiles than Australians and decided to put the theory to the test.
+According to local media, De Paauw told Paterson that backpackers were more likely to get eaten by crocodiles than Australians, and was ready to back up his words.

-Moments after jumping into the river, De Paauw was attacked by a crocodile and dragged six metres.

-"Holy crap, (I thought I was) gone for sure," he said from his Cairns hospital bed.
+Accepting a dare to jump from the wharf into the crocodile-infested Johnstone River, he was grabbed almost immediately by a crocodile.

 "She's beautiful, caring and kind," said De Paauw.